solodev/registration-page/README.md

-# registration-page
+# Effective Registration Page
 Registration pages are the "make it or break it" web page of your website.
 This is where a user will decide whether or not to register for your product or service with all of the knowledge they have gained up to this point.
+Feel free to use [Solodev's](https://www.solodev.com/) effective registration page as inspiration for your next project.

 ## Tutorial